-My mum still reminds me that when I was a little girl, I used to sit by my granddad Bill and watch him intently.
-I remember doing it too.
-I remember looking at the lines around his eyes, his age spots, his hard working hands and being fascinated by it all.
+I have an active interest in observing others… ha, that sounds odd!
+When I was a little girl, I used to sit by my Grandad Bill and watch him intently.
+Looking at the lines around his eyes, his age spots, his hardworking hands and being fascinated by it all.

 Are we just being lazy or are we missing a trick, or are we just forgetting how we all used to communicate before the technological revolution?
-The bond we can build in a face to face meeting can be everlasting.
-We can build trust, empathy, and connect with people differently.
-We can react on the spot, clearing up any issues there and then as well as foresee any issues.
+The bond we can build in a face-to-face meeting can be everlasting.
+We can build trust, empathy and connect with people differently.
+We can react on the spot, clearing up any issues there and then, as well as foresee any issues.